Rose McClain of La Junta, CO passed away on Wednesday, April 15, 2020 at Evergreen Gardens in La Junta, CO at the age of 86.

 Private graveside services will be held at the Bent/Las Animas Cemetery.

 Memorial contributions may be made to Arkansas Valley Hospice or a charity of donor’s choice in care of Horber Funeral Chapel, PO Box 431, Las Animas, CO, 81054.

-To plant a tree in memory of Rose D. McClain, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Rose D. McClain, please visit our floral store.